Mental Health Abroad

 Research mental health services in your host country

 Mental health support services vary worldwide, and you may not have access to mental health services in some countries.
 If you anticipate needing support services while abroad, do some research before you go.
 Determine if, what, and where those services are available in your host country.
-View this video for more information about mental health abroad.

 Culture shock is a normal developmental phase of adjustment to a new cultural environment.
 Culture shock occurs when one’s values and typical ways of viewing the world clash with the values and viewpoints of the new culture.